Vulnerability Management at Scale with Open Source Tools

 Critical integration points:

-- Cloud APIs: AWS Security Hub, Azure Security Center, GCP Security Command Center for multi-cloud visibility
+- Cloud APIs: AWS Security Hub, Azure Security Center, GCP Command Center

 Conclusion

-Remember: vulnerability management is a program, not a project.
-Build it to be sustainable, scalable, and automated from day one.
+Vulnerability management is a program, not a project.
+Build for sustainability, scalability, and automation from day one.

 References